-I receive hundreds of questions each day, so please be patient with me as I try my hardest to respond to as many as possible.
-Here are links to the CCK Facebook Page and the CCK Pinterest Page.
-You can also contact me at chocolatecoveredkatie at msn dot com.
+I receive hundreds of questions each day, so please be patient with me as I try my hardest to respond to as many as possible!
+Here are links to the CCK Facebook Page and the CCK Pinterest Page, and you can also reach out at chocolatecoveredmedia at gmail dot com.
 Or leave a comment on any one of my blog posts.

 What’s your favorite recipe on the blog?